lukasnee/wucy/README.md

 ### Hardware

 _Highest priority from top to bottom.
-(if hardware features at the bottom of the list will get hard to implement physical-space/cost/time/skill-wise, I might do some cuts)_
+(described hardware list implementation depends on physical-space, cost, time and complexity, so I might have to do some cuts)_

 * **CORE - ESP32-PICO-D4** (very powerful SIP: Xtensa® dual-core 32-bit LX6 microprocessors, up to 600 MIPS, integerated WiFi & BLE, 448 KB ROM, 520 KB SRAM, integrates 4 MB of external SPI flash, Quad-SPI supports multiple flash/SRAM chips).
 * **Display - SSD1351** (128x128 18-bit color OLED).
 I think it is perfect for this application.
 Costs just above 10 $ on aliExpress.